Theneer Viduthi: Plot

 A hardworking man in the day, Kumaran (Adith Arun), turns a drunkard by night.
 He introduces himself as a marriage decorator and falls in love with Valli (Reshmi Menon).
 Her father (Prabhakar) is a petty (snack) shop owner and a pious man who dislikes drunkards.
-How Kumaran and Valli fall in love with the approval of Valli's father forms the rest of the story.
+How Kumaran and Valli gain the approval of Valli's father for their union forms the rest of the story.